wandyezj/build-add-in/statements/privacy.md

 # Privacy Statement

-The Extension Add-In code does not collect any information.
+The Build Add-In code does not collect any information.